SATAY-LL/SATAY-jupyter-book/mini_book/docs/00-Intro/data-analysis-workflow.md

 The adapters.fa file from the BBDuk package includes many different adapter sequences, so it might be good to remove everything that is not relevant.
 One option can be to create a custom fasta file where all the sequences are placed that need to be trimmed and save this file in the bbmap/resources folder.
-To do this, in order to let everything work properly it is best to alter one of the existing .fa files.
+To do this, See {doc}`here <../01-bash-GUI/guidelines>` to know how to do it.

-First copy that file as a backup using a different name (e.g. in the `#{path_bbduk_software}/resources` directory type the command `cp adapters.fa adapters_original_backup.fa`).
-Then, alter the adapters.fa file with any sequences you want to get trimmed.
-Note to not put empty lines in the text file, otherwise BBDuk might yield an error about not finding the adapters.fa file.
+- Note to not put empty lines in the text file, otherwise BBDuk might yield an error about not finding the adapters.fa file.

-Typically it is useful to clip overrepresented sequences that were found by FASTQC and sequences that start with 'CATG' or 'GATC' which are the recognition sites for NlaIII and DpnII respectively.
+- Typically it is useful to clip overrepresented sequences that were found by FASTQC and sequences that start with 'CATG' or 'GATC' which are the recognition sites for NlaIII and DpnII respectively.
 Note that the trimming is performed in the order in which the steps are given as input.
 Typically the adapter clipping is performed as one of the first steps and removing short sequences as one of the final steps.